aidenchia/dapp/README.md

 * `newQuote` function, gas fee: 0.005375 ETH
 * Deploy the contract, gas used: 0.0443963 ETH

-`likePost` function is the shortest function with only 3 lines long hence it has the lowest gas fee.`newQuote` function uses up most amount of gas as it calls `keccak256(abi.encodePacked(now, msg.sender, nonce))` twice to determine if bid/offer will go through and to determine the new bid-offer spread.
+`likePost` function is the shortest function with only 3 lines long hence it has the lowest gas fee.`newQuote` function uses up most amount of gas as it is one of the longest functions, plus it calls `keccak256(abi.encodePacked(now, msg.sender, nonce))` twice and this has high gas costs.

 #### Security